 The barristers at Field Court Chambers represent local authorities, housing associations, tenants and landlords in a wide range of social housing disputes.
 Genevieve Screeche-Powell has extensive experience in the social housing sector, with a particular focus on cases involving public policy, and she had successfully represented Tower Hamlets in a judicial review challenge to its use of a database for homeless applicants awaiting temporary accommodation in R (Anisa Begum) v LB Tower Hamlets.
-Sarah McKeown has significant experience in representing landlords and tenants in matters involving possession, disrepair, homelessness appeals and rent issues.
+Emma Godfrey and Sarah McKeown were appointed as district judges in March 2026.

 Legal 500 Editorial commentary